by: Thomas Young

 Divide this number by your total spend to determine your ROI percentage.

-You can see from this example, $3,000 per month in web marketing spend is producing $25,000 per month in gross sales.
+You can see from this example, $3,000 per month in strategic digital marketing spend is producing $25,000 per month in gross sales.

 ROI Tracking: E-commerce Websites